eclipse/paho.mqtt.rust/README.md

 **EMail:** [Eclipse Paho Mailing List](https://accounts.eclipse.org/mailing-list/paho-dev)

+### Upcoming v0.13

+Work has started to revamp multiple aspects of the internal code without seriously disrupting the API.
+Some of this will be to hide aspects of the Paho C library that leaked into the Rust API and start the march towards a 100% Rust implementation of this library.
+(That won't happen too soon, but it's time to start.)

+One set of breaking changes will be around the library's errors.
+The Paho C errors will be de-nested and made easier to match.
+More information will also be extracted from the C library when possible.

 ### What's new in v0.12.3

 - The -sys crate now wraps Paho C v1.3.13, fixing several issues, including crashes on reconnect callbacks.